thedevbc/classic-snake/README.md

 - works in Safari on Mac (there were issues getting the Game Over! text to appear.
 - Added touch/click buttons for mobile
 - removed up/down key event listeners in order to stay true to 2D...you must become one with the snake!
-- after 10 points, gets faster at every point.
-This might be a place to change this to get faster every 5 points or so.
+- speed increases every 5 points

 Enjoy!